By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 • When in doubt, quote the patient: Direct quotes in chart entries provide defensible and clinically useful documentation.
 For example, "Patient stated 'I want to go home but I know I need to be here'" conveys much more strength than saying "patient expressed ambivalence about treatment."
 Quotes capture nuances that summaries often lose.

-• Use the MSE in the Same Order Every Time: Appearance, behavior, speech, mood, affect, thought process, thought content, cognition, insight, judgment.
+• Use the MSE in the same order every time: Appearance, behavior, speech, mood, affect, thought process, thought content, cognition, insight, judgment.
 In that order, every assessment.
 Consistency makes the MSE trendable over time - you can see changes from shift to shift when the format is the same.

 Chart smarter with Nurse Charting Pro